Miriam has been a freelance writer since 2013. Born in Whittier, CA, she now lives in Ontario (California) with her husband and family.

-- If there are any tables, chairs, or other objects that your dog might hurt him/herself with during the seizure or syncope, please move them away from your dog so he/she does not hit his/her head on them.
+- If there are any tables, chairs, or other objects that your dog might hurt him/herself with during the seizure or syncope, please move them away from your dog so they don't hit their head on them.

-- DO NOT try to put anything in your dog's mouth!
-A seizure is unpredictable, if you put your hand in his/her mouth your dog cannot control the outcome and may bite your hand.
+- Do not try to put anything in your dog's mouth!
+A seizure is unpredictable, if you put your hand in their mouth your dog cannot control the outcome and may bite your hand.